benward2301/dynq/README.md

 The number of coroutines to launch when reading from DynamoDB.
 Defaults to `1`.

 For scan operations, this option is equivalent to the DynamoDB `--total-segments` option.
-The optimal number will depend on the size and composition of the table, and can be gleaned by monitoring the log output and how long each query takes.
-If no items are scanned from a segment, then this number should be lowered.
+The optimal number will depend on the size and composition of the table.

-For non-scan operations, this option is only applicable if multiple keys have been passed.
+For non-scan operations, this option is only applicable if multiple keys are passed.

 Incompatible with `--scan-limit` and `--start-key`.